OpenAtom-Linyaps/linyaps-doc/docs/en/guide/debug/faq.md

    At present, the `runtime` that Linglong application depends on provides the `qt` library and the `dtk` library.
 Because `runtime` has a strict size limit.
 Adding additional library files to `runtime` is currently not allowed.

-4. The application runs in the sandbox.
-Can a configuration file be created in any path of the sandbox during the running process?
+4. The application runs in the container.
+Can a configuration file be created in any path of the container during the running process?

    This is an unacceptable behavior.
-The file system in the sandbox is a read-only file system, and configuration files are not allowed to be created under arbitrary paths.
+The file system in the container is a read-only file system, and configuration files are not allowed to be created under arbitrary paths.

 5. Where is app data saved?
-Where can I find it outside the sandbox?
+Where can I find it outside the container?

    Because Linglong application follows the principle of non-interference, the `XDG_DATA_HOME`, `XDG_CONFIG_HOME`, `XDG_CACHE_HOME` environment variables are defined in the corresponding path of the host machine `~/.linglong/<appid>`/, so the user application data will be saved in Under this path, when writing data during application running, it should also read the corresponding environment variable to write the data.
 Mutual configuration calls between applications are prohibited.